On the dimension of the set of minimal projections

 \section{Abstract}

 Let $X$ be a finite-dimensional normed space and let $Y \subseteq X$ be its proper linear subspace.
 The set of all minimal projections from $X$ to $Y$ is a convex subset of the space all linear operators from $X$ to $X$ and we can consider its affine dimension.
 We establish several results on the possible values of this dimension.
 We prove optimal upper bounds in terms of the dimensions of $X$ and $Y$.
 Moreover, we improve these estimates in the polyhedral normed spaces for an open and dense subset of subspaces of the given dimension.
 As a consequence, in the polyhedral normed spaces a minimal projection is unique for an open and dense subset of hyperplanes.
 To prove this, we establish certain new properties of the Chalmers-Metcalf operator.
 Another consequence is the fact, that for every subspace of a polyhedral normed space, there exists a minimal projection with many norming pairs.
-Finally, we provide some more refined results in the hyperplane case.